dangtrinhnt/keycloak_flask/README.md

 flask run
 ```

-## Run the application in a Docker container in your local machine
+## Run the application in a Docker container on your local machine

 1. Copy **keycloak_flask/settings.py** to **keycloak_flask/local_settings.py**
 and modify the variables with your own values